epccs/RPUlux/Hardware/README.md

 ```
         AREF from ATmega328p is not connected to the header.
-        3V3 is not present on the board, the header pin is not connected.
+        3V3 is not present on the board and the header pin is not connected.
+        ADC4 and ADC5 are used for I2C and not connected to the analog header.
 ```